 Cloud Vulnerability DB

-The EKC Tournament Manager WordPress plugin before version 2.2.2 contains a Cross-Site Request Forgery (CSRF) vulnerability.
-The vulnerability was discovered and disclosed on October 9, 2024, affecting the plugin's settings update functionality (WPScan, CVE-MITRE).
+The EKC Tournament Manager WordPress plugin before version 2.2.2 contains a Cross-Site Request Forgery (CSRF) vulnerability, discovered and disclosed on October 9, 2024.
+The vulnerability affects the plugin's settings update functionality, allowing potential manipulation of tournament settings (WIZ, CVE-MITRE).

-Users are advised to update to EKC Tournament Manager version 2.2.2 or later, which includes fixes for this vulnerability (WPScan).
+Users are advised to update to EKC Tournament Manager version 2.2.2 or later, which includes fixes for this vulnerability (WIZ).

 Source: This report was generated using AI